Empire-Strikes-Back/Kuiil/readme.txt

-i do not use mouse - player uses text - repl - to interact with me i use no libraries - only swing textarea and canvas i use one thread i show players the whole map from start
+i do not use mouse - player uses text - repl - to interact with me i use no libraries - only swing textarea and canvas i use one thread